Encephalitis and brain injury claims

 In cases where the care is shown to be unacceptable and has led to a worse outcome than would otherwise have been the case, you will generally be entitled to compensation.

-Encephalitis cases are complex and you will need the support of clinical negligence solicitors with specialist expertise in this area to achieve the best outcome.
+Encephalitis cases are complex and you will need the support of medical negligence solicitors with specialist expertise in this area to achieve the best outcome.

 How Moore Barlow can help